Turkish rice (şehriyeli pilav) – definitely one of the most famous dishes in Turkey!

 The rice is never on the same plate; pilav is a dish in itself and is served separately.

-As soon as we moved to Turkey, we were keen to get our hands on a Turkish rice recipe!
+As soon as we moved to Turkey, we were keen to get our hands on an authentic Turkish rice recipe!

 Thankfully, Turkish rice is very tasty.